-Provenance Research in Non-European Collection and Ethnography in Lower Saxony
+Provenance Research in Non-European Collections and Ethnography in Lower Saxony

 The objectives of the PAESE project are

-- basic research on the acquisition of ethnological or ethnographic collections in Lower Saxony and related research questions in the participating institutions,
+- basic research on the ways in which ethnological or ethnographic collections in Lower Saxony were acquired, as well as research on related issues in the participating institutions,

-- networking and cooperation with representatives of the societies of origin,
+- networking and cooperation with representatives of the respective societies of origin,

-- the networking of provenance research on collection material from colonial contexts in Lower Saxony and with comparable projects in the German-speaking and European regions,
+- the establishment of networks regarding provenance research on collections from colonial contexts.
+These networks are to include not only research conducted in Lower Saxony but also comparable projects in the German-speaking and other European countries,

-- Transparency and opening of a dialogue about the origin of the objects and the future handling of them and, as a basis for this, an opening of the researched collections to all interested parties.
+- Transparency and initiation of a dialogue about the origin of the objects and their future handling, based on accessibility of the collections under research to all interested parties.